ElizabethRamos/cookbook/README.md

-Hello! :-)
+##CookBook

+This is CookBook, an application for sending kitchen recipes.
+It was done with the goal of improving my knowledge in Rails and exercising the use of good practices like: TDD, continuous integration and code refactoring.
+Feel free to propose new features, and review the code.

+##How does it work

-To run this project, you will need:
+To Run this project you will need:

 - Travis.ci:
 [![Build Status](https://travis-ci.org/ElizabethRamos/cookbook.svg?branch=master)](https://travis-ci.org/ElizabethRamos/cookbook)